mgoold/linear_algebra_notes/linear_algebra_content_2.md

 There are 2 x's in this equation; they are not necessarily the same.
 For clarification I will call them "left side" and "right side" x, depending on which side of the equal sign they lie.
 The right side x is what you get after A has acted on the left side x.

 * In this equation, right side x is the **eigenvector** .
-Right side x is the "vector" in eigenvector.
-It is this vector x that may have the same parallel direction to left side x.
+It is the "vector" in eigenvector that has the same parallel direction to left side x.
-* $\lambda$ is a scalar that controls direction and extent of right side x. $\lambda$ is the **eigenvalue** .
-Its potential values include 0 and negative numbers.
-A valid eigenvector can thus be 0 or negative (pointing in the parallel, opposite direction to left side x).
+* $\lambda$ is the **eigenvalue** .
+It is a scalar that controls the extent of right side x.

-#### 0 Eigenvectors

-The 0 eigenvectors include the 0 vector, but also an vector x that would be in the nullspace of A N(A).
-Thus, if a matrix is singular, it means that A times some non-zero vector = 0, and that $\lambda$ = 0 is one of the eigenvalues.

 #### Example: Eigenvectors and Eigenvalues for Projection Matrices